 Give it a name such as cloudant-db.

-Launch the Cloudand Dashboard.
+Launch the Cloudant Dashboard.
 A new tab should open automatically with the list of databases.

 Create a new database with the button on top right corner.
 Call this database : test.
 Make sure to use this name as this is expected by the persistence layer of API Connect.